-Changes to syllabus content Tiering has been removed from the qualification.Learner attributes have been added to the syllabus.
+Changes to syllabus content Tiering has been removed from the qualification. • Learner attributes have been added to the syllabus.
+The syllabus aims have been updated. .
 The subject content has been revised and a guidance column has been added for support.
 A glossary on the different text types used in the qualification has been added to the syllabus.
-Changes to assessment There are three papers taken by all candidates:

-Changes to assessment (including changes to specimen papers)

-- Paper 1 Reading and Writing

-- Paper 2 Listening

-- Paper 3 Speaking.

-- The assessment objectives have been updated.

-- The mark schemes for all papers have been revised.

-Paper 1 Reading and Writing

-- The summary task has been removed and replaced with a multiplechoice question. - The duration of this paper is 2 hours.
+Changes to assessment There are three papers taken by all candidates: (including changes to Paper 1 Reading and Writing specimen papers) - Paper 2 Listening Paper 3 Speaking.
+The assessment objectives have been updated.
+The mark schemes for all papers have been revised.
+Paper 1 Reading and Writing The summary task has been removed and replaced with a multiplechoice question.
+The duration of this paper is 2 hours.